 The ethics curriculum of every participating region is managed by a curator.
 If you’re an ethics teacher that would like to contribute to this platform, please get in touch with the curator of your region.

 Floris Velema is a philosophy teacher at Wolfert Bilingual School in Rotterdam, The Netherlands.
-He is the chairman of the Dutch Philosophy Olympiad and a Baccalaureate examiner for philosophy at European Schools.
-He is also the digital project manager of the ethics community.
+He is the chairman of the Dutch Philosophy Olympiad, deputy secretary general of the Association Internationale des Professeurs de Philosophie (AIPPh), and a Baccalaureate examiner for philosophy at European Schools.
+He is also the director of the ethics community platform.

 Miha Andrič is the head of education at ZiP (national debate organisation of Slovenia), vice president of Zofijini (Society for the development of the humanities) and head of education at the English Speaking Union Turkey.
 He currently serves as program director and chief trainer at several international debate academies, such as the Mediterranean Schools Debate Academy (Tunisia), Moscow Schools Debate Academy (Russia) and Istanbul Debate Academy (Turkey).
 He is head of the speech and debate program at International School Bežigrad (Slovenia).
 As a guest lecturer, he trained students and teachers all around the world, from USA and Canada to Russia, Kuwait, Qatar, Israel, Indonesia, Singapore and Turkey, as well as in many European countries.